 Other courses touch on accessibility, while covering general concepts:

-This Higher Ed focussed conference is typically held in min-November in Westminster, Colorado.
+This Higher Ed focussed conference is typically held in min-November in Colorado.
 Topics covered include production of alternate media, legal and policy issues, instructional material and web accessibility training

 This intensive training course is held a few times per year in Logan, Utah.
 Sometimes, it focuses on basic training, while sometimes, the course covers advanced accessibility techniques.
 The site provides a course outline.
 Check the site for current dates.